Pakistan navy to add advanced Chinese submarines

 A ceremony to commission the first of the submarines, which will be called Hangor, was held in Sanya, China, with Pakistani President Asif Ali Zardari and naval chief Admiral Naveed Ashraf in attendance, the military statement said.

-It didn't mention the number of submarines involved or any further details.
+It did not mention the number of submarines involved or any further details.

 A Pakistani government official said the fleet would consist of eight submarines; four would be made in China and delivered to Islamabad, while another four will be made in Pakistan under a transfer-of-technology program.